 - Classic Deviled Eggs – I love keeping some of these in the refrigerator for when the boys are home.

 - Toasted Pine Nut Hummus – Homemade hummus is the BEST.

-- Whipped Feta Dip with Honey – OMG this is addicting and I dare you to try it!
+- Whipped Feta Dip with Honey – We are obsessed with this dip!

 Kitchen Tools used for this recipe: (Affiliate Links)